freenas/freenas-docs/userguide/intro.rst

 * iocage jails can now be restarted from the |web-ui| in :menuselection:`Jails -->` |ui-options| :menuselection:`--> Restart`.

+* Releases for jails and plugins can now be fetched with HTTPS during creation in
+  :menuselection:`Jails`
+  and
+  :menuselection:`Plugins.

 .. _Path and Name Lengths: